3 DAY STARTUP Texas A&M

 WHAT HAPPENS AT A 3DS PROGRAM?

 Bootcamp (1-2 weeks before program date): Participating students meet, get introduced to key entrepreneurship principles, and learn best practices for maximizing the 3 Day Startup program experience.
 Day 1: Participants arrive – with or without startup ideas – and a facilitator leads the group through dedicated brainstorming, preliminary pitches/feedback, and team selection modules.
 Some teams work late into the night and others prefer to rest up in preparation for day 2.
 Day 2: Customer discovery (teams exit the building or hit the phones and talk to potential customers), structured mentorship, intermediate pitches and feedback sessions.
 Day 2 places heavy emphasis on business model generation.
-Day 3: Continued execution (including pitch workshops) leading into final pitches/demos to an esteemed panel of mentors and investors.
+Day 3: Continued execution (including pitch workshops) leading into final pitches/demos to an esteemed panel of mentors and professionals.

 FREQUENTLY ASKED QUESTIONS